jaalsh/java-maze-algorithms/README.md

 ### QuadDFS

- * The Quad Depth First Search implementation may not produce perfect mazes.
-Based on early and incomplete testing it does.
-For my needs I didn't need to create a perfect maze so I haven't been to concerned with testing.
+ * The Quad Depth First Search implementation may not always produce perfect mazes.
  * Description of a perfect maze, again quoting Walter D. Pullen author of [astrolog.org](http://www.astrolog.org/):

 > A "perfect" Maze means one without any loops or closed circuits, and without any inaccessible areas.
 Also called a simply-connected Maze.
 From each point, there is exactly one path to any other point.
 The Maze has exactly one solution.
 In Computer Science terms, such a Maze can be described as a spanning tree over the set of cells or vertices.

+### Spiral Backtracker

+  * This is an algorithm to generate mazes with spiral patterns.
+It is similar to the DFS algorithm and also uses a stack data structure to back track.
+However, instead of going in a direction randomly, you choose a direction to travel in and then travel in that direction for __x__ cells, repeating once you've hit a cell already in the maze or a border.
+The maze is done once all cells have been visited.
+See spiral screenshot for mazes that can be generated using the algorithm.
+The distance you choose to travel in is entirely up to you, you can even choose a random number to get varying distances.
+If you choose a distance of 1, you will have a DFS that can't travel in the previous direction just travelled.